konpsar/konpsar.github.io/_pages/about.md

 [Request CV](mailto:psaroulakis.kon@gmail.com?subject=Request%20of%20a%20full%20CV)

+(If this link doesn't work out for you, just send me an email on psaroulakis.kon@gmail.com with subject "Request of a full CV".
+In case you don't get a response, check also the junk folder.)

 ### Contact me

 Feel free to contact me.
 Please refer to [Contact me](/contact/) section to find ways to reach me.